 The lawsuit also alleges that VDOC has refused Mr. Christy's repeated requests for a mobility aid, for example a white cane, that would allow Mr. Christy to navigate the prison with the same degree of independence as sighted persons.
 As a result, he has missed important announcements and other information concerning prison rules, programs, and safety protocols.
 In addition, basic tasks, like accessing the restroom, attending appointments, or walking to the cafeteria for meals, are made difficult for Mr. Christy because VDOC refuses to comply with its obligations under federal disability rights laws.
 Finally, because VDOC has failed to take simple, common-sense steps to communicate effectively with Mr. Christy, such as reading materials to him or providing recorded versions of important documents, Mr. Christy often learns of Deerfield rules only after having been cited for violating them.

 The case is Christy v.
-The Commonwealth of Virginia, acting through the Virginia Department of Corrections, 3:17-cv-778, in the United States District Court for the Eastern District of Virginia.
+Commonwealth of Virginia, acting through the Virginia Department of Corrections, No. 3:17-cv-778, in the United States District Court for the Eastern District of Virginia.
 The Firm's litigation team is led by Michael Allen and Jia Cobb.
 Attorney Steven Rosenfield is assisting the Firm as co-counsel.